-Executive AIP Target (% of Base Salary) Weighting on Corporate Performance Weighting on Individual Performance Geoffrey A. Burns 55% 100% 0%

-President and Chief Executive Officer A. Robert Doyle Chief Financial Officer 45% 75% 25% Steven L. Busby Chief Operating Officer 50% 75% 25% Michael Steinmann Executive Vice President, Corporate Development and Geology 50% 75% 25% Andres Dasso Senior Vice President, Operations 45% 50% 50%
+Executive AIP Target (% of Base Salary) Weighting on Corporate Performance Weighting on Individual Performance Geoffrey A. Burns Chief Executive Officer 55% 100% 0% A. Robert Doyle Chief Financial Officer 45% 75% 25% Steven L. Busby Chief Operating Officer 50% 75% 25% Michael Steinmann President 50% 75% 25% Andres Dasso Senior Vice President, Operations 45% 50% 50%

-For 2013, our performance rating against pre-established annual objectives was 170%, and is described in further detail below.
+For 2014, our corporate performance rating against pre-established annual objectives was 137.5%, and is described in further detail below.
 AIP awards are paid in the year following the year in which the recipient's performance is assessed.
-AIP awards were paid in March, 2014 with respect to performance in 2013.
+AIP awards were paid in February, 2015 with respect to performance in 2014.